-These Conservation Subdivision Provisions of the Subdivisions Regulations were adopted pursuant to authority of Article XV of the Pelham Zoning Ordinance in order to administer and regulate the flexibility that is meant to be an inherent part of the Conservation Subdivision development process.
+These Open Space Subdivision Provisions of the Subdivisions Regulations were adopted pursuant to authority of Article XV of the Pelham Zoning Ordinance in order to administer and regulate the flexibility that is meant to be an inherent part of the Open Space Subdivision development process.
 This process is meant to provide applicants with an alternative development approach intended to promote creativity and innovation in land planning.
-Each tract of land possesses different and unique development characteristics and limitations, and the process of developing a Conservation Subdivision on any particular tract is a function of how innovative subdivision design interacts with the special characteristics and limitations of the site.
+Each tract of land possesses different and unique development characteristics and limitations, and the process of developing an Open Space Subdivision on any particular tract is a function of how innovative subdivision design interacts with the special characteristics and limitations of the site.

-The provisions of this Section shall only apply to a subdivision of land through the use of a Special Permit for a Conservation Subdivision under Article XV of the Pelham Zoning Ordinance.
+The provisions of this Section shall only apply to a subdivision of land through the use of a Special Permit for an Open Space Subdivision under Article XV of the Pelham Zoning Ordinance.
 Any Section of the Subdivision Regulations not specifically addressed or pre-empted by this Section shall apply.
 Any question of conflict will be interpreted by the Planning Board.
 Definitions contained in Article XV of the Pelham Zoning Ordinance shall apply to this Section of the Subdivision Regulations.